uu-infomcv/labs/lab2/cnn_lab_2.md

 ### Building CNNs with Keras

-As we saw in the previous session, the starting point for creating a model is defying the shape of the input.
+As we saw in the previous session, the starting point for creating a model is defining the shape of the input.
 In this case instead of using a vector as our data, the input will be batches of images.
 This means that the `Input` layer should be initialised with the same dimensions as the images.
 This can be done by setting the `shape` parameter of the function to 48x48x3.
 Start by opening `cnn.py`.

 ### Convolutional layers